gitaarik/lit-state/README.md

 LitState way more complicated than desirable.
 If you are interested in this kind of thing, check out [observable-slim](https://github.com/ElliotNB/observable-slim).

-## Why anyway?

-Re-usable components are great and we should use them a lot.
-When you're building a complex application however, it is also desirable to have application-specific components that might have application-specific side-effects, like changing the global app state for example.
-And it is of course desirable, that when this global app state changes, the components that use this global app state are synchronized with it.

-And you can also have a re-usable component that has several internal sub-components.
-They all might need to share some common internal state.

-LitState is created for these use cases, and is meant to make it as simple as possible for the developer.

 ## `asyncStateVar`